By Otibho Edeke-Agbareh, Humanitarian Services Manger at Kenyon International

 3. Seek professional support

-Everyone in life from time to time will need support the goes beyond friends and family, and this where professional care can help.
+Everyone in life from time to time will need support that goes beyond friends and family, and this is where professional care can help.
 Leaving physical or mental issues undiagnosed or untreated could have severe consequences to your long-term health.
-Seeking support or care is never a sign of weakness or defeat but rather a sign of you taking control and working towards a solution.
+Seeking support or care is never a sign of weakness or defeat, but rather a sign of you taking control and working towards a solution.

-- If you are concerned about health in any way access medical care.
+If you are concerned about your health in any way, access medical care.
 Health care providers are working hard in the community to provide health care to all who need it.
 Book an appointment with your local health care provider as a starting point.